Moses Sorovi

-Early life and career
+Early life

 Sorovi was born on Thursday Island on the Torres Strait Islands archipelago in the Far North of the Australian state of Queensland.
 He was named after his father Mosese Sorovi Sr. whom hailed from Matanuku, Kadavu, Fiji.
 Sorovi grew up on Yam Island roughly 100 km north-west of Thursday Island.
 Sorovi played rugby league on Yam Island and his idol was Lote Tuqiri and later Will Genia.

+Career

 After moving to Brisbane for a scholarship at St. Peters Lutheran College with his brother, Sorovi began to play rugby union.
 He played for the schools XV side and was a key player in there 2012 undefeated season.
 In 2013 Sorovi represented the Queensland Schoolboys and the Australian Schoolboys, and captained the Queensland Indigenous U18s team to a National Indigenous Championship title.

 In 2015 Sorovi was recruited by Brisbane City in the National Rugby Championship (NRC) and was maintained as a back-up scrum-half in the team behind Nick Frisby.
 The team won the 2015 Championship, finishing Minor Premiers and successfully challenging for the Horan-Little Shield.

-Super Rugby

 Sorovi's first season with Queensland began in 2017, making his debut against the Brumbies.